nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 - github_organization: (optional) if you use a GitHub organization for the repositories you should add your GitHub organization here, otherwise it uses the GitHub username
 - gitea_username: your [gitea](https://gitea.io) (local repository) username
 - gitea_password: your [gitea](https://gitea.io) (local repository) password
+- master_iface: the interface name on the node where the API server is accessible, the default value is `eth1` for KIND clusters deployed by ansible scripts.
+The value for this field may need to be updated for non-KIND cluster deployments.

 Note: You can choose between using remote GitHub repositories or local gitea repositories for your Nephio environment by setting either the GitHub variables or the gitea variables.